 John Muir: "When we try to pick out anything by itself, we find it hitched to everything else in the universe."

 Wendell Berry: "The earth is what we all have in common."

-Lady Bird Johnson: "The environment, after all, is where we all meet, where we all have a mutual interest.
-It is one thing that all of us share.
+Lady Bird Johnson: "The environment is where we all meet, where we all have a mutual interest; it is one thing that all of us share.
 It is not only a mirror of ourselves, but a focusing lens on what we can become."

 Dr. Jane Goodall: "One individual cannot possibly make a difference alone.
 It is individual efforts, collectively, that makes a noticeable difference—all the difference in the world."